Parson Russell Terrier

 Official measurements, coat, and temperament

-• Coat: Can be smooth or broken; both must be dense and weather-resistant.
+- Coat: Can be smooth or broken, but must be harsh and weather-resistant.

 Breed Trivia